 An outlier is a data point that sits far away from the rest of the observations in a dataset.
-It is suspicious because it may have been generated by a different process — for example, a measurement error, a data entry mistake, or a genuinely rare event.
+It is suspicious because it may come from a different process.
+Examples include a measurement error, a data entry mistake, or a genuinely rare event.

 Not all outliers are bad.
-In fraud detection, an unusual transaction is exactly what you are looking for.
-But in many regression and classification problems, outliers caused by noise or errors will distort your model.
-This tutorial shows you how to find them systematically.
+In fraud detection, an unusual transaction is exactly what we are looking for.
+But in many regression and classification problems, outliers caused by noise or errors will distort our model.
+In this blog, we show how to find them systematically.

-In this tutorial you will work with two real datasets: the Boston Housing dataset (loaded from Scikit-learn) and the Titanic passenger dataset (loaded from a public CSV).
-You will build two reusable detection functions — one for normally distributed variables and one for skewed variables — and apply them to five features.
+We will work with two real datasets: the Boston Housing dataset (from Scikit-learn) and the Titanic passenger dataset (from a public CSV).
+We will build two reusable detection functions, one for normal variables and one for skewed variables.
+Then we apply them to five features.

 Prerequisites: Python 3.x, Pandas, NumPy, Matplotlib, Seaborn, SciPy, Scikit-learn.